-This document has described the outcome and the developments of Task 2.4.
-It represents the second version of the prototype installation.
-From the current viewpoint, the former deliverable D2.4.1 has helped the Task 2.4 team a lot during the implementation of the current prototype and D2.4.2 helped as an intermediate step to the final prototype:
+This document has described the outcome and the developments of task 2.4.
+It represents the first version of the prototype installation.
+From the current viewpoint, the former deliverable D2.4.1 has helped the task 2.4 team a lot during the implementation of the current prototype:

-- The requirements have served the 2.4 team as a base for defining the functional specification. - The functional specification has been used by the Task 2.4 team as a guideline in the implementation phase.
-Its technology selection section is the base for all development efforts in the next period as well. - The architecture specifications and the interface specifications have been used by the 2.4 team in order to allow a parallel development of the components and in order to connect them with each other in a consistent way.
+- The requirements have helped the 2.4 team as a base for defining the functional specification. - The functional specification has been used by the 2.4 team as a guideline in the implementation phase.
+Its technology selection section is the base for all development efforts in the next period as well. - The architecture specifications and the interface specifications have been used by the 2.4 team in order to allow a parallel development of the components and in order to connect them with each other in a consistent way